KatLands/dnd-bot/README.md

 ## Discord Config

-After inviting the bot, the DM should use the `config` command in the "meeting hall" channel (i.e. the channel you wish to receive alerts and keep track of players).
+After inviting the bot, the DM should use the `/config` command in the "meeting hall" channel (i.e. the channel you wish to receive alerts and keep track of players).

 - session day: Day of the session.